jcsias/jcsias.github.io/test1.md

 Istalkar, Prashant, Akshay Kadu, and Basudev Biswal.
 "Value of process understanding in the era of machine learning: A case for recession flow prediction."
 Journal of Hydrology (2023): 130350.

+Prieto, C., Vine, N. L., Kavetski, D., García, E., & Medina, R. (2019).
+Flow prediction in ungauged catchments using probabilistic random forests regionalization and new statistical adequacy tests.
+Water Resources Research, 55(5), 4364–4392. https://doi.org/10.1029/2018WR023254
+Note 1: Basically, the ML-Bayesien parameter inference procedure did NOT work out.
+Two steps to go from watershed xteristics to inferred model parameters:  1) fit RF model to predict flow index PC for prognostic watershed. *2) Then use the trained Bayesism scheme to infer the hydrosimmodle parameter.
+Then run to the model on the prognostic watershed.
+3) estimate the hydro params for the prognostic watershed with a conventional approach.
+(4)  Compare the model performed based on the source of parameters (ML-Bayesian vs conventional).
+They got pretty good results on the RF testing data (i.e., did good job estimating the "true" flow index PCS on the testing watersheds, but when these used to estimate simulation model parameters, GOT POOR hydrograph simulation RESULTS using the inferred hydrosim parameters!!

+Note 3:  how would conventionally calibrated model on a training gage do against the model using parameters estimated by the ML-Scheme?
+This should jdefine the upper level of how well we could hope to on the testing data.
+This is the calibration assessment.
+If the calibration assessment is highly unfavorable for the ML-B pareters, then expect to have no better and probably worse results in the validation (the results with the test data).

+Note 2: cited by Botter et al: "Signatures can be used to calibrate hydrologic models in ungauged basins, by regionalizing the signatures (estimating signature values based on watershed attributes) and then calibrating the model against the regionalized signatures (Prieto et al., 2019)"

+ABSTRACT:  This study attacks the prediction in ungauged catchment problem by ...
+First, [formed] orthogonal set of “flow index PCs.”
+These  are regionalized using random forests regression [I wonder what they used as their feature variables?] and  used to condition hydrological model parameters using a Bayesian scheme.
+Second, “adequacy” tests are proposed to evaluate a priori the hydrological and regionalization model performance in the space of flow index PCs.
+The proposed regionalization approach is applied to 92 northern Spain catchments, with 16 catchments treated as ungauged.
+It is shown that (1) a small number of PCs capture approximately 87% of variability in the flow indices and (2) adequacy tests with respect to regionalized information are indicative of (but do not guarantee) the ability of a hydrological model to predict flow time series and are hence proposed as a prerequisite for flow prediction in ungauged catchments.
+The adequacy tests identify the regionalization of flow index PCs as adequate in 12 of 16 catchments but **the hydrological model as adequate in only 1 of 16 catchments.** Hence, a focus on improving hydrological model structure and input data (the effects of which are not disaggregated in this work) is recommended.

 Tyralis, Hristos, et al. "Explanation and probabilistic prediction of hydrological signatures with statistical boosting algorithms."
 Remote Sensing 13.3 (2021): 333.